Radiergummi/moritzfriedrich.com/content/privacy.md

 ---

 ## Preface
-The following text is only available in German for now, since its required by law and I lack the resources to let a lawyer translate it to english.
-Therefore, I'll try my best to sum up all those paragraphs of useless text in english below.
+The following text is only available in German for now, since its required by law around here, and I lack the resources to let a lawyer translate it to english.
+Therefore, I've tried my best to sum up all those useless paragraphs in simple english below.

 ### Summary
 I use Cloudflare to improve performance and GitHub Pages to host the site.
 In fact, it's all openly available here:
 [github.com/Radiergummi/moritzfriedrich.com](https://github.com/moritzfriedrich.com).
-There are no moving parts, and I promise to not doing something nefarious.
-If you spot something anyway, please use the email address below and let me know.
+There are no moving parts, and I promise to not do nefarious things.
+If you spot something anyway, please use the email address below and tell me.

 ### Name und Anschrift des Verantwortlichen
 Der Verantwortliche im Sinne der Datenschutz-Grundverordnung und anderer nationaler Datenschutzgesetze der Mitgliedsstaaten sowie sonstiger